puppeteer/puppeteer/README.md

     await page.evaluate(() => {debugger;});
   ```

-  Now, your test will stop excecuting in the above debugger statement, and chromium will stop with
+   The test will stop executing in the above evaluate statement, and chromium will stop in debugging mode.

 5. Enable verbose logging - All public API calls and internal protocol traffic
    will be logged via the [`debug`](https://github.com/visionmedia/debug) module under the `puppeteer` namespace.